gbr-dms/rimrep-documentation/docs/guidelines/data-ingestion.md

 Data access requirements are categorised based on data update frequency.

-Note: "direct" data access means zero human intervention (eg. no email to download forms)
+Note: "direct" data access means zero human intervention (eg. no email to download forms, no pop-up to accept conditions before download)

 #### Non-updated

 - Manual handling of data is acceptable.
 - We can manually upload original data files to our S3.
-  - or provide a mechanism for data providers to upload the data to our S3 (TBC)
+  - or provide a mechanism for data providers to upload the data to our S3 (gbr-dms-shared-access)

 #### Infrequently updated (i.e. >=yearly)

 - If "direct" download access is available - we will use it
 - If not, download access that requires human intervention is acceptable (eg email form)
   - How we downloaded the file must be documented

 #### Frequently updated data (< yearly)